Juniper/terraform-provider-mist/docs/resources/site_setting.md

 ~> When using the Mist APIs, all the switch settings defined at the site level are stored under the site settings with all the rest of the site configuration (`/api/v1/sites/{site_id}/setting` Mist API Endpoint).
 To simplify this resource, all the site level switches related settings are moved into the `mist_site_networktemplate` resource

 !> Only ONE `mist_site_setting` resource can be configured per site.
-If multiple ones are configured, only the last one defined we be succesfully deployed to Mist
+If multiple ones are configured, only the last one defined we be successfully deployed to Mist

 ## Example Usage